If it seems like hurricanes are getting worse, you’re not imagining it.

 If a storm's imminently approaching and you haven't prepared in advance, make sure you secure your home immediately.
 You can do that by:

-1. Closing all exterior and interior doors and windows, including the garage door.
-Doing so can reduce wind force on the roof by up to 30 percent.
+Closing all exterior and interior doors and windows.
+This includes the garage door.
+Doing so can reduce wind force on the roof by up to 30%.

-2. Making sure to charge your cell phone.
-SMS sometimes works after a storm when other methods of communication won't.
+Making sure to charge your cell phone.
+Not only do you want your phone ready for Wireless Emergency Alerts, but SMS sometimes works after a storm when other methods of communication won't.
+Another good idea is to buy a portable phone charger in case power is out for an extended period.

-3. Downloading the free FEMA app to receive real-time weather alerts from the National Weather Service targeted to your county.
-The app also has emergency tips for each type of event and emergency shelter listings.
+Downloading the free FEMA app.
+The app provides real-time weather alerts from the National Weather Service targeted to your county.
+It also has emergency tips for each type of event and emergency shelter listings.

-5. Storing your insurance provider's contact information and family you might need to contact after the storm.
+Storing contact info.
+Make sure you have access to your insurance provider's contact information and family you might need to contact after the storm.

-11. Move valuables, important documents, electronics, and furnitures to the second floor.
+Moving valuables.
+Put your important documents, electronics, furniture, and other high-ticket items to the second floor.

 Even if you prepare for a hurricane perfectly, though, the storm might still cause damage.
 That’s just the nature of hurricanes.